AseWhy/asewhy.github.io/static/data/routes/router/sections/en/updates.md

     Today the images in the site header have been updated, as well as minor changes on the home page.
 Fixed a bug where the updated post overlapped the banner with translation information
 }

+> [07/02/2021] Added a contact form {
+    Today I added a form to contact me fine, now if you do not have the opportunity to contact me by your mail, you can leave your message through the form.
+}

 > [#] The end of all ends {}